 HRBR uses the Cynosure Elite + Laser, which contains two different laser wavelengths (Alexandrite and Nd: YAG) that provide safe and effective treatments for many different skin types.

-Laser hair removal can treat most areas of excess hair on the face and body including beard, back, neck, chest, arms, legs and more.
+Laser hair removal can treat most areas of excess hair on the face and body including legs, arms, underarm, back, chest, neck, chin, bikini line and more.

 Different lasers can effectively treat different skin types.
 Our laser can be used on a wide range of skin types from very light to very dark skin.
 During your consultation we will determine the best course of treatment for you based on factors such as skin and hair colour and hair type.